jamesblasco/layout/README.md

 ### Understand fluid layout

 Fluid layout aims to help building a responsive experience through all the different screen sizes.
-Based in the boostrap approach, `FluidLayout` calculates a padding content (fluid_padding) that changes depending on the parent size, the `Fluid` widget uses that padding content to set its size
+Based in the boostrap approach, `FluidLayout` calculates a padding content (fluid_padding) that changes depending on the parent size.
+The `Fluid` widget uses that padding to set its size

 <img height="300" alt="" src="https://github.com/jamesblasco/fluid_layout/blob/master/fluid.png?raw=true">